 A second commenter replied, “It’s a very hollow/empty superficial place.
-You know how in ‘Scarface' Tony Montana had stacks of money, and gaudy possessions, but was a miserable bastard?
+You know how in ‘Scarface’ Tony Montana had stacks of money, and gaudy possessions, but was a miserable person?
 That’s the entire vibe of Dubai.”

 Another user added, “They have these huge impressive buildings and projects but it lacks soul.
 There’s something missing since it didn’t grow organically like ‘a real city.’
 It feels like you’re looking at Sim City with cheat codes on and all buildings enabled on an empty map.”

 10. Juarez, Mexico

 One person stated, “Juarez.
 Walked across the border a few years back.
 Left after 20 minutes.
 Hey, wanna buy some cigarettes?
 No thanks, I’m good… Had about 4 interactions like that in 10 minutes and [got out].”

 The second person replied, “Yeah also I lived in EP across the border and I had a friend get [injured] by cartel as soon as she crossed the border for literally no reason (she’s alive).
 Multiple people report just seeing dead bodies lined up when cartels ‘in heat.’”

 A third commenter added, “I spent some time in Juarez building homes in high school.
 The locals were all very nice and it was a pleasant experience outside of the church we stayed in which crawled with cockroaches once the sun went down.
 But yes, it is absolutely not a safe place or someplace I would recommend people visit!”

 “Ashgabat, glad I went, but creepy.
 Total authoritarian dear leader surveillance state.
 Basically can’t leave the hotel unless escorted.
 Bad food.
 Utterly fascinating, but can totally scratch it off my list of ‘been there, done that,’” one person stated.